Anolis carolinensis: Description

-The green anole is a small to medium-sized lizard, with a slender body.
+The anole is a small to medium-sized lizard, with a slender body.
+Males of this species are slightly larger than females.
 The head is long and pointed with ridges between the eyes and nostrils, and smaller ones on the top of the head.
 The toes have adhesive pads to facilitate climbing.
+Green anoles use jumping for their primary means of locomotion.
 They exhibit sexual dimorphism, the males being fifteen percent larger.
 Adult males within a population can be classified within a heavyweight and a lightweight morph.
-The male dewlap (throat fan) is three times the size of the female's and bright orange to pink, whereas that of the female is lighter in color.
+The male dewlap (throat fan) is three times the size of the female's and bright orange to red, whereas that of the female is lighter in color.
 The dewlap is usually pink for Anolis carolinensis (more orange-red in A. sagrei) and is very rarely present in females.
 The color of the dewlap is variable and different from the lizard eye to the human eye.
-Green anoles are thought to be capable of seeing a larger range of the UV spectrum, and that the dewlap reflects ultraviolet light for attracting mates.
+Green anoles are thought to be capable of seeing a larger range of the UV spectrum, and that the dewlap reflects ultraviolet light to attract mates.
 Female anoles do, however, often have a dorsal line down their back.
 Extension of the dewlap from the throat is used for communication.
 Males can form a pronounced dorsal ridge behind the head when displaying or when under stress.
 Females and juveniles have a prominent white stripe running along their spine, a feature most males lack.

-Adult males are usually 12.5 - 20.3 cm long, with about 60-70% of which is made up of its tail, with a body length up to 7.5 cm and can weigh from 3–7 g.
+Adult males are usually 12.5 - 20.3 cm long, with about 60-70% of which is made up of its tail.
+They have a body length, also known as a snout to vent length (SVL), up to 7.5 cm and can weigh from 3–7 g.